vineethprabhakaran/jsWorkshop/README.md

 ```

 ## Arrays
-Arrays can have values of same and differnt datatypes.
+Arrays can have values of same and different datatypes.

 ### One-dimensional arrays.
 Arrays with values of same datatype.